Update your wardrobe in the Black Friday fashion and jewellery sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday fashion and jewellery deals 2022: Best offers from Asos, H&M, AllSaints and more
+Black Friday fashion deals: Best clothing and jewellery offers from Mulberry, Uggs, Converse and more

-The best Black Friday 2022 savings from brands such as Missoma and Mango, as well as Selfridges’s winter sale
+The best Black Friday 2022 savings from brands such as Mint Velvet and Mango, as well as details on Zara’s sale

 To save you from sifting through thousands of deals, though, we’ve created extensive Black Friday shopping guides to help navigate the sale frenzy from the likes of Boots, John Lewis and Amazon.
 Read on for our top pick of the fashion and jewellery sales, from Mango and Missoma to Asos, H&M, Zara and more.